safety-gear-for-ladakh-bike-trip

 • Warm Head Cap: For colder temperatures, especially at high passes and during morning rides, a woolen beanie or fleece works well.

 • Bandana or Neck Gaiter: Useful gear to protect your neck and face from dust and sun.
-You can soak it into water to help cool you down on hot days during your himalayan bike ride.
+You can soak it in water to help cool you down on hot days during your Himalayan bike ride.

 4. Footwear: